fatiando/2023-egu-gd-blogpost/blogpost.md

-used to define geodetic coordinates, like the WGS84), computing the terrain correction by forward modelling a model of the topography, removing the regional field with deep equivalent sources, and producing a gridded product of this residual field using equivalent sources.
+used to define geodetic coordinates, like the WGS84), computing the terrain correction by forward modelling a model of the topography, removing the regional field with deep equivalent sources, and producing a gridded product of this residual field using equivalent sources (Figure 3).

 ![Processed gravity data over Bushveld, Southern Africa: (a) observed gravity data, (b) gravity disturbance, (c) Bouguer gravity disturbance, and (d) regular